-Roscan's exposure to liquidity risk has been partially mitigated with the significant amount of capital raised in F2021.
+Roscan's exposure to liquidity risk has been partially mitigated with the capital raised on March 11, 2022.
 The Company will need to deploy its capital to fund acquisitions, option agreement and property payments, corporate overheads and project exploration activities.
 In addition, Kandiole Project expenditures are denominated in the West African CFA franc, Euros and the United States dollar, giving rise to market risk from changes in foreign exchange rates.